ahmedabbas52233-a11y/Internship-Project-1/readme.md

 ### Prerequisites
 - A modern web browser (Chrome, Firefox, Safari, Edge)
-- The backend API running locally or deployed
+- The backend API is running locally or deployed

 ### Local Development